marekkacprzak/nott3chat/MOBILE_CONSOLE_LOGGER.md

 3. Tap the console bar at the bottom to expand the log view
 4. Scroll through logs with native iOS momentum scrolling
 5. Tap again to collapse
+6. **For detailed logging**: Navigate to `/logging` page in your mobile browser for full log interface

+### Advanced Logging Access
+For more comprehensive logging and debugging:
+- **Visit `/logging` page** in your browser (desktop or mobile)
+- This dedicated logging page provides:
+  - Full-screen log viewing
+  - Enhanced filtering and search capabilities
+  - Better readability for complex debugging
+  - Extended log history
+  - Export/download options for logs

 ## Console Methods Supported